-A report as required by legislation which is prepared as at the Plan year end in the years when an Actuarial Valuation is not required which outlines the extrapolated financial position of the Plan, the estimated contribution requirements and normal cost of benefits to accrue over the plan year following the cost certificate plan year end, and a review of any actions which may be required under the terms of the Funding Policy; the last cost certificate prepared for the NBTPP was performed as at August 31, 2018.
+A report as required by legislation which is prepared as at the Plan year end in the years when an Actuarial Valuation is not required.
+It outlines the extrapolated financial position of the Plan, the estimated contribution requirements and normal cost of benefits to accrue over the plan year following the Cost Certificate plan year end, and a review of any actions which may be required under the terms of the Funding Policy; the last Cost Certificate prepared for the NBTPP was performed as at August 31, 2020.